5 Common Lies & Misconceptions about the College Apps Process

 By the time that PSATs roll around in junior year, my students have already spent their 10th-11th grade summer prepping for the real SAT…so technically, you don’t need to pay someone to prep for that PSAT either.
 You might as well prep for the real deal.

 Bottom line: PSAT scores are only important if you have plans to apply to any specific university summer programs (although a lot don’t require them), scholarships (some, not all), or with COVID, athletic recruitment (if you haven’t had the chance to take the actual SAT or ACT due to cancellations).
 That last one was really only for the current seniors, since the second half of their junior year was a challenge in navigating online-schooling.

-See, I met a second-semester junior last year who when asked why she hadn’t started testing in the beginning of her junior year said, “Because my guidance counselor said that the SAT is a Spring exam.”
+See, I met a second-semester junior last year who when asked why she hadn’t started testing in the beginning of the year said, “Because my guidance counselor said that the SAT is a Spring exam.”

-So, we’re talking about a student who proactively sought information to ensure that she was on-track and doing everything that she needed to…. and then went on to receive completely shitty advice from her guidance counselor.
+So, we’re talking about a student who proactively sought information to ensure that she was on-track and doing everything that she needed to…. and then went on to receive flawed advice from her guidance counselor.

 The truth: SAT and ACT scores are valid for FIVE YEARS!

 Technically, they don’t have an expiration date, however, most universities prefer submitted scores to be from within the past five years.

 So…you can technically take the test in 9th grade if you really wanted to!

 Realistically, I recommend taking the test either after completing Algebra 2 (SAT) or after Pre-Calculus (SAT or ACT).